Guide to Welding Certification: Key Tests, Essential Certifications, and Qualifications

 ● Welder Performance Qualification (WPQ): this certification ensures that welders have the necessary skills and knowledge to perform welding operations in compliance with codes, standards, and regulations.
 The WPQ is tied to various codes and standards, including the AWS D1.1 Structural Welding Code, the ASME Boiler and Pressure Vessel Code, and the American Petroleum Institute (API) 1104 Welding Standard.

-Obtaining welding qualifications typically involves undergoing rigorous testing, which may include welding tests, written exams, and documentation of work experience.
+Obtaining welding qualification typically involves undergoing rigorous testing, which may include welding tests, written exams, and documentation of work experience.

 Companies have a responsibility to ensure that their welders and welding procedures comply with industry standards and regulations.
 Failure to do so can result in costly rework, safety hazards, and even legal repercussions.